 Big Picture Insight

-This move indicates that LIC is transitioning from a traditional PSU structure to a more market-oriented company.
+This move indicates that LIC is gradually evolving from a traditional PSU structure into a more market-driven listed entity focused on broader shareholder participation.

 Want to understand how insurance and financial sector companies are performing collectively in the market?
 Track BSE Capital Markets & Insurance to analyse broader sector trends alongside LIC.